d2l-ai/d2l-en/chapter_introduction/index.md

    that are made in your code?
    Does your code include heuristic design choices?
    What data might you need to learn the desired behavior?
-1. Which problems that you encounter have many examples for how to solve them, yet no specific way to automate them?
+1. Which problems that you encounter have many examples for their solution, yet no specific way for automating them?
    These may be prime candidates for using deep learning.
 1. Describe the relationships between algorithms, data, and computation.
 How do characteristics of the data and the current available computational resources influence the appropriateness of various algorithms?
-1. Name some settings where end-to-end training is not currently the default approach but might be useful.
+1. Name some settings where end-to-end training is not currently the default approach but where it might be useful.

 [Discussions](https://discuss.d2l.ai/t/22)